GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-launch/index.md

   - rowan_m
   - anusmitaray
 description: >
+  Plans and timeline for gradually enabling the Privacy Sandbox relevance and measurement APIs in Chrome 115, enforcing enrollment, and ending the origin trial.
+subhead: >
-  Join the Google Chrome team in our Privacy Sandbox office Plans and timeline for gradually enabling the Privacy Sandbox relevance and measurement APIs in Chrome 115, enforcing enrollment, and ending the origin trial.
+  Plans and timeline for gradually enabling the Privacy Sandbox relevance and measurement APIs in Chrome 115, enforcing enrollment, and ending the origin trial.
 date: 2023-07-20
+thumbnail: 'image/80mq7dk16vVEg8BBhsVe42n6zn82/s3iDQJUgLZV25YbtYxs1.png'
+alt: >
+  Shipping the Privacy Sandbox relevance and measurement APIs
 tags:
   - privacy
 ---